wjimenez5271/coastguard/README.md

 Requires DO API token.
 This can either be set in the `.ini` config file or as an environment variable named `DO_TOKEN` (with the evar taking precedence).

+See `examples/config.ini` for a sample of what the config file should look like.

 ### Requirements
 - Python 2.7
 - dateutil